Governance – Board Members

 I can never remember a time when arthritis wasn’t a part of my life.
 I was diagnosed with JIA when I was very young and the treatments at that time were very different to those we have now.
 Throughout my childhood JIA spread to many joints and my school life was far from easy, however I graduated with a degree in Statistics and Economics.
 I then went on to have a very successful career as a senior researcher/statistician at the Home Office, working on the impact crime has on children and young people.

-After raising my two daughters I decided on a complete career change.
-I now work as the Young Persons’ Project Manager at NRAS and have been developing the young person side and JIA-at-NRAS.
-Not only do I know the impact of living with arthritis for nearly all my life, but I am also a parent of children with MSK conditions, both my daughters have hypermobility syndrome and my eldest was also diagnosed with JIA.
-I am passion about helping everyone impacted by arthritis and MSK conditions, especially children and young people as the misconceptions that children do not get arthritis, or it is only an old persons’ disease still exist.
-It is an exciting time to be an ARMA trustee working on Best MSK Health and Health Equalities and making sure that children and young people are represented.
+After raising my two daughters I decided on a complete career change and I now volunteer my time as a patient/parent JIA advocate.
+Not only do I know the impact of living with arthritis for nearly all my life, but I am also a parent of children with MSK conditions; both my daughters have hypermobility syndrome and my eldest was also diagnosed with JIA.
+I am passionate about helping everyone impacted by arthritis and MSK conditions, especially children and young people because of the existing misconceptions: that children do not get arthritis, that it is only an old persons’ disease.

 Return to top